engineering87/jwt-inspector/README.md

 - `ValidateIssuerAndAudience(string token, string expectedIssuer, string expectedAudience)`: Verifies that the issuer and audience of the token match the expected values.
 - `ValidateLifetime(string token)`: Validates the token's lifetime based on the expiration date.
 - `ValidateAlgorithm(string token, string expectedAlgorithm)`: Verifies that the algorithm used to sign the token matches the expected algorithm.
+- `ValidateIssuerSigningKey(string token, string signingKey)`: Ensures that the token was signed using the correct signing key.
+- `ValidateClaims(string token, IDictionary<string, string> requiredClaims)`: Validates specific claims in the token (e.g., roles, permissions).
+- `ValidateNotBefore(string token)`: Validates that the token is not used before the specified 'Not Before' time (nbf claim).

 ## JWT Format